Chart Color Schemes

 White Hills - Ascot lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-White Hills - Ascot's population was around 16,690 as of November 2025.
-This figure reflects an increase of 2,244 people since the 2021 Census, which recorded a population of 14,446.
-The growth is inferred from ABS estimates and validated new addresses between June 2024 and the Census date.
-The population density was approximately 246 persons per square kilometer in November 2025.
-White Hills - Ascot's growth rate exceeded that of its SA3 area (5.6%) and SA4 region since the 2021 census, marking it as a growth leader.
-Natural growth contributed about 43.6% to overall population gains recently.
+White Hills - Ascot's population was approximately 16,690 as of November 2025.
+This figure represents an increase of 2,244 people since the 2021 Census, which recorded a population of 14,446.
+The growth is inferred from ABS estimates: the resident population in June 2024 was 15,689 and there were 754 new addresses validated since the Census date.
+This results in a density ratio of 246 persons per square kilometer.
+White Hills - Ascot's growth rate exceeded that of its SA3 area (5.6%) and SA4 region, indicating it as a growth leader.
+Natural growth contributed approximately 43.6% to overall population gains recently.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs Victorian Government's Regional/LGA projections from 2023 with adjustments made using weighted aggregation methods.
+All migration factors were positive contributors.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, VIC State Government's Regional/LGA projections from 2023 are used, adjusted via weighted aggregation to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Population projections indicate exceptional growth in White Hills - Ascot, placing it in the top 10 percent of non-capital city locations.
-The area is expected to grow by 9,766 persons to 2041 based on latest numbers, reflecting a total increase of 52.5% over the 17-year period.
+Future projections indicate exceptional growth in the top 10 percent of non-capital city locations, with an expected increase of 9,766 persons by 2041 based on latest ERP population numbers, reflecting a total increase of 52.5% over the 17 years.

 Frequently Asked Questions - Population